mmheydari97/cat-vs-dog/README.md

 This repository contains a solution to [cats vs dogs kaggle](https://www.kaggle.com/c/dogs-vs-cats) competition.
 The dataset contains about 25,000 pictures of cats and dogs and an algorithm to be developed should classify them correctly.
-I used a cnn architecture similar to the AlexNet with minor adjustments.
+I used a CNN architecture similar to the AlexNet with minor adjustments.
 One of the challenges is to feed the network because probably your machine is not able to load the dataset entirely.
-Further more it is not efficient at all. so I used a data generator with python to move only small batches of dataset to the ram each time.
+Furthermore, it is not efficient at all. so I used a data generator with python to move only small batches of the dataset to the ram each time.
 The accuracy was confidently more than %90 on both training and test sets.

 ## note